-This is most often caused by a missing or invalid value of the environment variable RVCT2xLIB or by incorrect arguments to --libpath.
-For example RVCT22LIB needs to be set when RVDS2.2 is installed.
+This is most often caused by a missing or invalid value of the environment variable RVCT3xLIB or by incorrect arguments to --libpath.
+For example RVCT31LIB needs to be set when RVDS3.1 is installed.
 Make sure this matches with the tools you are using.

 Alternatively, try specifying the path explicitly using --libpath switch.
-The default for a normal Windows installation will be: "C:\Program Files\ARM\RVCT\Data\2.x\build\lib".
+The default for a normal Windows installation will be: "C:\Program Files\ARM\RVCT\Data\3.x\build\lib".
 Make sure this path does not include "\armlib", "\cpplib" or any trailing slashes ("\") at the end as these will be added by the linker automatically.
 Use "--verbose" to display where the linker is attempting to get the libraries from.

-'''

-L6311W: Undefined symbol <symbol> (referred from <objname>).

-See L6218E.

-'''

-L6312W: Empty Load/Execution region description for region <region>
+- L6311W: Undefined symbol <symbol> (referred from <objname>).
+See L6218E. - L6312W: Empty <type> region description for region <region>